-Since ProVisors has a strict non-solicitation policy, you can't overtly sell your services to other Members or ProVisors staff.
+Since ProVisors has a strict non-solicitation policy, you can't overtly sell your services to other members.
 You can, however, deliver a testimonial to thank someone for giving you a referral or making a strategic introduction.
-This flipped-approach is core to ProVisors' model and how we bring to life our principle of "Know.
+This flipped approach is core to ProVisors' model and how we bring to life our principle of "Know.
 Trust.
 Like.
 Refer."